 Creating an audit trail for your financial statements

-Your organization will need to prove that your accounting practices and methodology are correct for each aspect of your audit.
-An audit assesses whether the financial statements fairly represent your nonprofit's financial health.
+Your organization will need to prove that your accounting practices and methodology are correct for each aspect of your audit, with ensuring financial accuracy as a primary goal.
+An audit assesses whether the financial statements fairly represent your nonprofit’s financial health.
 Here are two common areas where nonprofits need clear documentation:

 Fundraising pledges